Mack Rankin: Oil endeavors

-He learned the ins and outs of the oil business under expert tutelage at Hunt Oil Company, before teaming up with Jim Bob Moffett and the late W.K.
-McWilliams, Jr. (Kent), to form McMoRan Oil, Inc. & McMoRan Exploration Company.
-In 1969, the company went public through exchange of stock with Horn Silver Mines and name changed to McMoRan Oil & Gas Company, a Delaware corporation, and listed on the New York Stock Exchange in 1978.
-Rankin, from 1968 to 1975 held the position of President.
-From 1975 to 1977, he served as Co-Chairman of the Board and Chairman of the Executive Committee.
-The team later merged with Freeport Minerals to become Freeport-McMoRan, while keeping McMoRan Exploration as a subsidiary company, and became the largest phosphate fertilizer and sulfur producer in the United States.
-Subsequently, in 1995, the company spun off Freeport-McMoRan Copper & Gold, Inc., which, in Indonesia, mines the largest known gold deposit in the world and the third largest Copper reserve, with over 15,000 employees.
+He gained expertise in the oil industry through his work at Hunt Oil Company.
+Subsequently, he collaborated with Jim Bob Moffett and W.K.
+McWilliams, Jr. (Kent) to establish McMoRan Oil, Inc. & McMoRan Exploration Company.
+The company was publicly listed in 1969 following a stock exchange with Horn Silver Mines, and was renamed McMoRan Oil & Gas Company, a Delaware corporation.
+It debuted on the New York Stock Exchange in 1978.
+He served as President of the company from 1968 to 1975, and from 1975 to 1977, he held the roles of Co-Chairman of the Board and Chairman of the Executive Committee.
+The company eventually merged with Freeport Minerals, forming Freeport-McMoRan while maintaining McMoRan Exploration as a subsidiary.
+This merger resulted in the creation of the largest phosphate fertilizer and sulfur producer in the United States.
+In 1995, the company further spun off Freeport-McMoRan Copper & Gold, Inc., which operates significant mining operations in Indonesia, employing over 15,000 people.

-In 2007, Freeport-McMoRan Copper & Gold bought Phelps Dodge, becoming the largest publicly traded Copper producer in the world, largest Molybdenum producer in the world and a major Cobalt and Gold Producer with 38,000 employees.
+In 2007, Freeport-McMoRan Copper & Gold acquired Phelps Dodge, becoming the world's largest publicly traded copper producer, the largest molybdenum producer, and a major producer of cobalt and gold, with a workforce of 38,000.

-His directorships in business included seats on the boards of Freeport-McMoRan Copper and Gold Inc., McMoRan Exploration Inc., and P.T.
+His directorial roles extended to serving on the boards of Freeport-McMoRan Copper and Gold Inc., McMoRan Exploration Inc., and P.T.
 Freeport Indonesia.
-He sat also as Chairman of the U.S. Oil & Gas Association.
-He was an active member of the Dallas Wildcat Committee, the Dallas Petroleum Club, the Texas Oil & Gas Association, and member of the All-American Wildcatters, where his annual roasts as The Big Gusher were highly anticipated.
+He was also the Chairman of the U.S. Oil & Gas Association.
+His industry involvement included membership in the Dallas Wildcat Committee, the Dallas Petroleum Club, the Texas Oil & Gas Association, and the All-American Wildcatters, where he was known for his annual roasts as 'The Big Gusher.'